Explore how your team can use Hiver.

 • Your customer misunderstands or wrongly assumes something about the product or service they are buying.

-• Your customer has a bad experience during some part of the order process or while using the product itself.
+• Your customer has a bad experience during some part of the purchase process or while using the product itself.

 • A legitimate mistake has been made on your or your company’s part.

 Why?
 Because word of mouth still rules, and these days dissatisfied customers can use more platforms than ever to get attention.
-As a result, they can reach more people with a single complaint.
-Think about all the places they can leave reviews — Amazon, Yelp, Facebook, Twitter, Google, and any number of local review sites and forums.
+They can reach more people with a single complaint.
+Think about all the places they can leave reviews — Amazon, Yelp, Facebook, Twitter, Google, you name it.

-On the other hand, happy customers will refer you, and customers whose problems have been resolved often become more loyal than they were before, thanks to a phenomenon known as the Service Recovery Paradox.
+On the other hand, happy customers will refer you, and customers whose problems have been resolved often become more loyal than they were before – that’s according to a phenomenon known as Service Recovery Paradox.

 The Service Recovery Paradox